jurrel/neverNote/README.md

 All notes can be seen through the notes tab.
 ![Screen Shot 2021-10-04 at 4 31 39 AM](https://user-images.githubusercontent.com/41484889/135844351-9d7d9d1e-3aa8-444b-b9e7-bbbdd226e2d5.png)
 Any note from this tab can be edited and deleted on the stop.
 Also if a user wanted to they would be able to create a note for a notebook by clicking the New Note text that is in green.
-Notes can only be created once a Journal exists.
+Notes can only be created once a Notebook exists.